marzanya/new-apprenticeship/README.md

 # check if there are any missing values in our data
 print(obj.isnull().sum())

-# assume only customer who actually bought the book can leave review and we use that number to generate how many books actually solde.
-I added new colum "Total" to reflect that.
+# assume only customer who actually bought the book can leave review and we use that number to generate how many books actually sold.
+I added new column "Total" to reflect that.
 obj["Total"] = obj["Reviews"] * obj["Price"]

 # This will create loop for generating recommendation of books based on the budget and user rating